icons8/lunacy-docs/docs/symbols.md

 **Way 2**

-1. Right-click an instance of the symbol you want to edit and select **Go to Master Symbol** on the context menu.
+1. Right-click an instance (on the canvas or in the **Objects** list) of the symbol you want to edit and select **Go to Master Symbol** on the context menu.
 The Symbols page opens with the required symbol selected.

     OR